 - This can frequently be due to shoe pressure.

-- A shoe cause a bunion to form and cause the 2nd toe to move upward.
+- A shoe causes a bunion to form and causes the 2nd toe to move upward.

 Anatomy of Second Toe Capsulitis Pain: